OS-9 Multi-user System

 - Development tools: Asm, Basic09, C-compiler and Pascal

-- Several tools including Dynacalc and Stylograph have been modified to work on 80 column displays.
+- Several tools including Dynacalc, RMS and Stylograph have been modified to work on 80 column displays.

 - Ed editor from Unix is available.